 You do not have to be a technology pro to succeed in online learning.
 Instead, being open-minded is key.
 Because UNM regularly updates existing applications and tools along with adopting new ones, it is extremely likely that, no matter how savvy, you’ll interact with unfamiliar technologies.

 To succeed, you should get to know learning management systems (LMS).
-Beginning with the Summer 2022 semester, The University of New Mexico will begin using the Canvas LMS.
-For support, please visit the Canvas Support page.
+Beginning with the Summer 2022 semester, The University of New Mexico began using the Canvas LMS.
+For support — including How to Use Canvas information — please visit the Canvas Support page.

 You should also be familiar with free software options available to UNM students, particularly collaborative technologies.
 The University of New Mexico also supports several applications within Office 365.

 Internet searches are a great way to explore new technologies and academic concepts.
 Once admitted, Main Campus students have access to university resources and support, such as: